maxkapur/maxkapur.github.io/README.md

 ## Workstation setup

-On Ubuntu, `./configure.sh` installs all dependencies and sets up `rbenv` for local site development.
+On Ubuntu, `source configure.sh` installs all dependencies and sets up `rbenv` for local site development.
 You can then preview the site with the following
 command:

 ```bash
 bundle exec jekyll serve
 ```

+(If you restart the shell, you’ll need to `source configure.sh` again, or add `eval "$(rbenv init -)"` to `.bashrc`.)